-- uid The user id or name the command should run with.
-(The current uid is the default). - gid The group id or name the command should run with.
-(The current gid is the default). - copy_env If set to true, the local environment variables will be copied and passed to the workers when spawning them.
-(Default: False) - copy_path If set to true, sys.path is passed in the subprocess environ using PYTHONPATH. copy_env has to be true.
+uid The user id or name the command should run with.
+(The current uid is the default).

+gid The group id or name the command should run with.
+(The current gid is the default).

+copy_env If set to true, the local environment variables will be copied and passed to the workers when spawning them.
+(Default: False)

+- copy_path If set to true, sys.path is passed in the subprocess environ using PYTHONPATH. copy_env has to be true.
 (Default: False) - warmup_delay The delay (in seconds) between running processes. - autostart If set to false, the watcher will not be started automatically when the arbiter starts.
 The watcher can be started explicitly (example: circusctrl start myprogram).
 (Default: True) - numprocesses The number of processes to run for this watcher. - rlimit_LIMIT Set resource limit LIMIT for the watched processes.
 The config name should match the RLIMIT constants (not case sensitive) listed in the Python resource module reference.
-For example, the config line 'rlimit_nofile = 500' sets the maximum number of open files to 500. - stderr_stream.class A fully qualified Python class name that will be instanciated, and will receive the stderr stream of all processes in its call() method.
+For example, the config line 'rlimit_nofile = 500' sets the maximum number of open files to 500.
+To set a limit value to RLIM_INFINITY, do not set a value, like this config line: 'rlimit_nofile = '. - stderr_stream.class A fully qualified Python class name that will be instanciated, and will receive the stderr stream of all processes in its call() method.